imagitama/phasmophobia-site/how-to-play/index.md

 ## Ending the round

-One person should complete the evidence and select the ghost then press the keypad inside the van.
+Each player needs to select the evidence and the ghost type to ensure you get full EXP and money.

+Then any player presses the keypad inside the van to end the round.

 **You cannot end the game unless everyone is inside the van.**